NAL-i5K/SRAtoVCF/README.md

 conda install -c conda-forge cwltool conda install -c conda-forge cwl-utils #dependency
 ```

 ### Step 2.
 Download the singularity
 Due to running on HPC, we need to use the singularity rather than the docker.

 First, create a folder in your working directory to store the singularities that needed for the workflow and run the following code:
 ```
-module load singularityCE #or singularity (depend on the HPC) cwl-docker-extract --singularity DIRECTORY ../workflow/main.cwl export CWL_SINGULARITY_CACHE=your/sifDirectory/Path
+module load apptainer (singularityCE #or singularity (depend on the HPC)) cwl-docker-extract --singularity DIRECTORY ../workflow/main.cwl export CWL_SINGULARITY_CACHE=your/sifDirectory/Path
 ```
-If your computing node has internet, you can skip the cwl-docker-extract step and just load the singularityCE module.
+If your computing node has internet, you can skip the cwl-docker-extract step and just load the apptainer (singularityCE) module.

+**There are a few things to set up when using singularity.**

+1. Set `CWL_SINGULARITY_CACHE`. to the folder containing all .sif files.
+This will make the cwl runtime automatically fetch the singularity container with this path.
+2. Set `SINGULARITY_CACHEDIR`.
+The default path is under the home directory, but the process will generate many files, resulting in insufficient storage space in the home directory.
+Therefore, this path needs to be in the project directory.

 ### Step3.
 Run the workflow
 **Download the organisum related SRA metadata on NCBI**
 ```